Health Care Waste Classification Using Deep Learning Aligned with Nepal's Bin Color Guidelines: Introduction

 Managing HCW is a pressing challenge fueled by increasing waste generation by health care facilities.
 Improper segregation and disposal of HCW results in the spread of infectious diseases, contamination and puts risk towards waste handlers.
 Traditionally, HCW are done manually which is often labor-intensive, prone to human errors and poses a threat to waste handlers.
 Numerous researchers have demonstrated the feasibility of AI powered solutions for automated waste sorting and its management.

 Studies have applied deep learning (DL) ResNeXt-50 \cite{zhou_deep_2022} and EfficientNet\_B7 \cite{kumar_artificial_2021} models, with transfer learning to get higher accuracy results in HCW classifications, even with small datasets.
-The intersection of IoT with models like YOLOv5 \cite{lahoti_multi-class_2024}, YOLOv8 \cite{moktar_medical_2025} and MobileNetV3 \cite{sarkar_modernized_2023} shown promising results on automated sorting of medical waste showcasing real world implementation.
+The intersection of IoT with models like YOLOv5 \cite{lahoti_multi-class_2024}, YOLOv8 \cite{moktar_medical_2025} and MobileNetV3 \cite{sarkar_modernized_2023} has shown promising results on automated sorting of medical waste showcasing real world implementation.

-In the study, Zhou et al. used ResNeXt-50 and achieved 97.2\% accuracy on an eight-class private dataset, while other fine tune transfer learning on EfficientNet-B7 model and achieved accuracy of 99\% on six class dataset.
+In the study, Zhou et al. used ResNeXt-50 and achieved 97.2\% accuracy on an eight-class private dataset, while other fine tune transfer learning on EfficientNet-B7, reaching an accuracy of 99\% on six class dataset.
 Automated sorting with the help of sensors, robotic arms and edge devices has also shown promising results.
 These approaches have reported with 97.93\% accuracy highlighting the real-world deployment in healthcare environments \cite{karmakar_ai_2024}.
-In the study, Moktar et al. used YOLO combined with IoT for the detection of HCW and achieved a mAP of 98\% using 6,7860 images.
+Moktar et al. used YOLO combined with IoT for the detection of HCW and achieved a mAP of 98\% using 6,7860 images.

 With the promising results, challenges like small dataset size, poor image quality and controlled environment testing persists raising concerns \cite{bian_medical_2021} on the scalability, infrastructure feasibility and adoption with existing waste management systems.
 These put forward the needs of expansion of dataset to generalize the detection, needs of real time deployment with real world settings and integration of AI with IoT for automation.